 Birds are beautiful and elegant but they can also be very loud, especially if they are a large pet bird that lives in your house.
 Parrots are especially known to be loud but is it normal for them to scream?
 Occasional screams are normal but if you find that your bird screams a lot it may be because something is wrong.

 Birds in the psittacine family, such as macaws, African greys, and other parrots, make a variety of noises and many can even mimic words we say and other sounds they hear in our homes.
-But some noises are also very natural and normal for a bird to make.
-Squawking, cooing, chirping, trilling, purring, chuckling, and other noises will be made by both wild and pet birds.
-Learned vocalizations on the other hand, such as words, noises bird hear in our homes like phones ringing and oven timers, and kissing noises are all learned by pet birds that live with humans.
+Some noises are also very natural and normal for a bird to make—squawking, cooing, chirping, trilling, purring, chuckling, and other noises will be made by both wild and pet birds.
+Learned vocalizations on the other hand, such as words, noises birds hear in our homes like phones ringing and oven timers, and kissing noises are all picked up by pet birds from living with humans.
 They are typically welcomed and often even regarded as being cute and encouraged.

 Birds Screaming Out of Fear or Jealousy

 Just like us humans, our pet birds can get scared and scream out of fear or jealousy.
 One common reason for your pet bird to get scared at home is when they see a potential predator.
 Animals outside, such as other birds (like hawks) or cats, as well as other pets in the house may scare your bird and cause them to scream.
 This scream is usually accompanied by stalking or pacing, fiercely staring at the predator, and puffing up to make themselves look bigger.
 They will only scream like this when they see this predator so by blocking their line of sight out of the window or removing the predator from their environment in another manner should stop the screaming.